Nikolay Kovalyov (politician)

-Nikolay Dmitrievich Kovalyov (Николай Дмитриевич Ковалёв; 6 August 1949 – 5 April 2019) was a Russian politician and member of the State Duma, where he chaired the Duma's Veterans' Committee.
+Nikolay Dmitrievich Kovalyov (Николай Дмитриевич Ковалёв; 6 August 1949 – 5 April 2019) was a Russian politician.
+Deputy of the State Duma of the Federal Assembly of the Russian Federation of the 3rd, 4th, 5th, 6th, and 7th convocations (1999–2019), where he chaired the Duma's Veterans' Committee.
 Kovalyov was the Director of the FSB from July 1996 to July 1998, when he was succeeded by Vladimir Putin.

 Biography

 Nikolay Kovalyov joined the KGB in 1974.
 He was appointed General of the Army in 1997.
 In 1999 he was elected a deputy to the State Duma of the Russian Federation.

 He said in 1996: "There has never been such a number of spies arrested by us since the time when German agents were sent in during the years of World War II."
 He also publicly speculated that Boris Berezovsky might be involved in the death of Alexander Litvinenko.

 During the Bronze Soldier Controversy in 2007, Kovalyov led a "fact finding mission" to Estonia, where the authorities were relocating a World War II memorial, including a two meter tall bronze soldier in a Soviet uniform.
 Before leaving Moscow, Kovalyov asked Estonia's government to step down.
-The two-day visit by the Russian fact finding delegatíon, originally set up to defuse a diplomatic dispute over the Bronze Soldier statue, only appeared to have escalated the feud, with the Estonian foreign minister and other Government officials refusing to meet with Kovalyov's delegation.
+The two-day visit by the delegation, originally set up to defuse a diplomatic dispute over the Bronze Soldier statue, only appeared to have escalated the feud, with the Estonian foreign minister and other Government officials refusing to meet with Kovalyov's delegation.